 If a debt collector has contacted you, it’s critical to verify that the debt belongs to you and the information is accurate before you agree to pay or even acknowledge that it’s yours.
 Collection agencies are required by law to provide a debt validation letter after they first contact you, commonly referred to as proof of debt validation.
 Here’s what you need to know about these letters and why it’s crucial to have one.

 Getting a call from a collection agency can be stressful enough.
 But many debt collectors also engage in aggressive tactics to get people to agree to pay debts, whether or not they owe them.

-The Fair Debt Collection Practices Act requires all collection agencies to provide a debt validation letter within five days of their first contact with you.
+The Fair Debt Collection Practices Act (FDCPA) requires all collection agencies to provide a debt validation letter within five days of their first contact with you.
 This letter includes the following information: